 - I am leading a team effort to rebuild “CloudForest”, our team’s tool for helping faculty provision and use computers in AWS EC2 for research purposes.
 To build this tool we have written (a) a node.js server that can manage users, groups, requests for computers, and receive/provide information about computer status and (b) a react/redux “dashboard” that allows users to interact with their account.
 Our server interacts with both AWS and MongoDB.
 This is a revision of a pre-built command-line tool that didn’t meet functional expectations and didn’t have the user experience we desired.

-- I have designed and written a “sponsored access” form for non-GSB students, staff, or faculty to request access to our on-premise computing servers.
+- I designed, wrote, and maintain a “sponsored access” form for non-GSB students, staff, or faculty to request access to our on-premise computing servers.
 A request form can be filled out by anyone, but only approved by the sponsoring faculty, and logs all requests and actions in MongoDB.
-Notifications of requests and approvals are handled via automated emails.
+Notifications of requests and approvals (with reminders) are handled via automated emails.

 - For our online experiments (described below) I have composed dashboards to allow research assistants to design and launch experiments with minimal intervention from us.
 These dashboards include definition of “treatments” for different experimental conditions and post-run information about completion and reward rates.